Glimpse/Home/README.md

 > npm install @glimpse/glimpse-node-server --save
 ```

+### Cloud Hosting

-> If your Node.js application is hosted in the Cloud, create a `.npmrc` file to store the NPM feed in the root project folder.
+If your Node.js application is hosted in the Cloud, create a `.npmrc` file to store the NPM feed in the root project folder.

 `.npmrc`: